PhHermann/FractalParameterEstimation/README.md

 ## Dependencies & System Requirements
-This package only requires an installtion of R (>= 2.2) and uses only functions which are directly installed.
+This package requires an installation of R (>= 2.2) and uses functions which are directly installed.

 ## Installation
 The most recent version of **FractalParameterEstimation** is contained in *[Sources](./Sources)*.
 The ZIP-File of the package can be downloaded via "Clone or download".
 The installation is performed as usually in R via a the command: